Group 2 (1)

 100% to our soldiers.
 How does that happen?

-Every year the organization sets up hundreds of recreational spaces, relaxation areas, synagogues, gyms and cultural halls on IDF bases across Israel for our soldiers’ wellbeing.
+Every year the organization sets up hundreds of recreational spaces, relaxation areas, synagogues, gyms, and cultural halls on IDF bases across Israel for our soldiers’ well-being.
 The organization is proud of its “Adopt a Combat Soldier” project which sees Israeli businesses and donors from abroad adopt an IDF combat unit or battalion.
-More than 200 successful adoptions to date strengthen the connection between the general public with special focus on the business sector, and the IDF.
+More than 200 successful adoptions to date strengthen the connection between the general public with a special focus on the business sector, and the IDF.

-Over 2,000 volunteers operate in about 90 local Yahad branches in Israel, making it possible for Yahad to realize its goals.
-The soldiers encounter our volunteers at the end of their military exercises and at beret graduation treks, at bus stops and transportation stations, where they’re received with a smile, a drink and a pastry.
+Over 2,000 volunteers operate in about 90 local AWIS branches in Israel, making it possible for AWIS to realize its goals.
+The soldiers encounter our volunteers at the end of their military exercises and at beret graduation treks, at bus stops and transportation stations, where they’re received with a smile, a drink, and a pastry.

 We’re inviting you to join forces with us.
 United for Israel’s Soldiers.
 Volunteer or donate and take part in our vital activities.